handiko/Amateur-Radio-Antenna-Coverage-Simulation/README.md

-# Amateur Radio Antenna Coverage Simulation
+# Amateur Radio Antenna Coverage Simulation (A Beginner Tutorial)
 This writing demonstrates how to simulate an antenna coverage from a specific station setup on amateur radio frequency using the "ray-tracing" propagation model.

 The tool used in this writing is [Radio Mobile Online by VE2DBE](https://www.ve2dbe.com/rmonline_s.asp); therefore, big credits to him.